Metappearance: Meta-Learning for Visual Appearance Reproduction

-\mysubsection{Meta-Learning}{MetaVersion} A general model's training is agnostic to the fact that later fine-tuning iterations will be used to further improve the results.
-This drives the general projection step towards learning unnecessarily detailed representations while missing other important features and over-smoothing the space (cf. \refSec{General}).
-The general step hence will try to incorporate features that fine-tuning might include anyway, and subsequently disregard other, more general elements that the fine-tuning operator might miss.
+\mysubsection{Meta-learning}{MetaVersion} A general model's training is agnostic to the fact that later fine-tuning iterations will be used to further improve the results.
+This drives the \method{General} projection step towards learning unnecessarily detailed representations while missing other important features and over-smoothing the space (cf. \refSec{General}).
+The \method{General} step hence will try to incorporate features that fine-tuning might include anyway, and subsequently disregard other, more general elements that the fine-tuning operator might miss.

-Meta-learning trades both of these aspects optimally: The model initialization can be seen as a very coarse general projection step that is later refined by a small, differentiable inner-loop optimization run.
-Through backpropagation of the final inner-loop gradients to the general initialization, meta-learning incorporates fine-tuning knowledge into the general model training.
+If we do not know how to trade those properties, could we instead learn how to do that?
+Could we learn how to perform an optimization optimally?
+To do that, we need i) a domain to optimize over, ii) to understand what is ``optimal'', and iii) an actual algorithm.
+We will now look into these aspects.

-We consider meta learning of both the initial solution \startParameters as well as the per-parameter step sizes \stepSize.
-We stack the initial parameters \startParameters and step sizes \stepSize into a \emph{meta parameter} vector, denoted as $\metaParameters=\{\startParameters, \stepSize_0\}$.
-Meta learning can then be formalized as
+As our optimization domain, we consider meta learning of both the initial solution \initialParameters as well as a per-parameter step size \stepSize.
+Both the initialization and the step sizes are fixed between tasks and stay constant at test time.
+We stack \initialParameters and \stepSize into a \emph{meta parameter} vector, denoted as $\metaParameters=\{\initialParameters, \stepSize\}$.
+Meta learning can then be formalized\footnote{In a slight abuse of notation, as \learn takes four parameters, while it is called with three here, where the first is a tuple holding the first two arguments, init and stepsize.} as a new loss (\refAlg{MetaLoss}):

+The first thing to note is that the loss is defined on meta-parameters \metaParameters and that it calls \learn with these, to quantify how suitable they are for an inner learner.
+Second, it samples from the space of all tasks \metaTask (\eg multiple BRDFs), not from a single task.
+The sampled task \task is the same for meta-train and meta-test; the same for the call to \learn and to \loss.
+Because \sample inside the loss function is randomized, different positions and directions are used for meta-test and meta-train.
+Doing so, parameters that generalize across positions and directions inside one task are advantaged.

+To actually perform meta-learning, we \ie perform common learning with an advanced loss and a meta-initialization, \initialMetaParameters, as well as a meta step-size \metaStepSize.